Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-because the former inserts \texttt{Time.now} into the query string within Ruby, resulting in non-parameterized SQL. \item We deleted one line of code to prevent an aggregation from appearing in the \textit{conditions} portion of conditioned queries (\name does not currently handle this).
-This change preserves application behavior. \end{itemize} We also omitted JRuby-incompatible gems used for development and testing, modified the configuration to use MySQL, and adjusted some HTML and JavaScript so that pages render correctly.
-These changes are to accommodate our prototype and environment and are not fundamental to policy extraction.
+For Odin, we made three changes (over commit \texttt{f6762f0}): \begin{itemize} \item We modified two locations to issue parameterized SQL queries: e.g., from \lstinline[language=ruby]!where('expires >= ?', Time.now)! to \lstinline[language=ruby]!where(expires: Time.now..)!, because the former inserts \texttt{Time.now} into the query string within Ruby, resulting in non-parameterized SQL. \item We deleted one line to prevent an aggregation from appearing in the \textit{conditions} portion of conditioned queries (currently unsupported by \name); this change preserved application behavior. \end{itemize}